uttam9435/uttam9435/README.md

 # About me
 Hi!
 My name is Uttam Kumar.
 Thank You for taking the time to view my GitHub Profile 😊

- 👉🏼 Pursuing Masters in Computer Applications from NIT, Kurukshetra.
+ 👉🏼 Completed Masters in Computer Applications from NIT, Kurukshetra.

 👉🏼 I’m currently working on Projects based on Web Application.